alan2545/test2/README.md

 - CSS - this is where the CSS files go
   - main.css - this file contains boilerplate styles.
 These styles can be generated with initializr.com
   - normalize.css - "makes browsers render all elements more consistently and in line with modern standards." it also improves usability with subtle modifications and explains what code does using detailed comments.
+ - doc stands for documentation and that is its utilization